-Dead by daylight has been out for quite some time now, and yet many players are still complaining about the lag issue.
-So if you happen to be one of them, you’ve hit the right spot.
+Dead by daylight has been out for quite some time now, and yet many players are still complaining about the lag and stuttering issue.
+If you happen to be one of them, you’ve hit the right spot.
 Here we’ve put together some working fixes for your lag in dBd, try them out before you enter the fog.

 Make sure it’s “high ping” lag

 Many gamers are confused about the word “lag”.
 In general, there’re 2 types of lag: one is graphics-related, referring to a slideshow gaming experience; and another is a network issue, which allows the game characters to teleport.

 This article seeks to fix the “teleporting” lag in Dead by Daylight.

 You might not need to try them all.
 Simply work your way down until you find the one that gives you luck.

 - Change your DNS servers

 - Disable Cross-Play

 Fix 1: Use a wire connection

 When it comes to online gaming, every aficionado will tell you NOT to use WIFI.
 Surely WIFI is convenient, but at the cost of stability.
 Channel conflict, bad reception, and not to mention the 30Mbps speed cap at the 2.4 Ghz frequency.
 If possible, a shift to a wire connection will absolutely reduce your game lag dramatically.